AlexGidiotis/Document-Classifier-LSTM/README.md

 # Document-Classifier-LSTM
 Recurrent Neural Networks for multilclass, multilabel classification of texts.
 The models that learn to tag samll texts with 169 different tags from arxiv.

-We implemented a standard BLSTM network with attentions and a Hierarchical Attention Network https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf.
+In classifier.py is implemented a standard BLSTM network with attention.

+In hatt_classifier.py you can find the implementation of [Hierarchical Attention Networks for Document Classification](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf).

-This neural networks were built using Keras and Tensorflow.
+The neural networks were built using Keras and Tensorflow.

 The best performing model is the attention BLSTM that achieves a micro f-score of 0.67 on the test set.